jgnewman/hart/README.md

 })
 ```

-To configure JSX, just pick a transpiler (such as [@babel/plugin-transform-react-jsx](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx)) and set the "pragma" option to `fragment.hart`.
-Here's a webpack example:
+To configure JSX, just pick a transpiler (such as [@babel/plugin-transform-react-jsx](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx)) and set the "pragma" options as follows in this webpack example:

 ```javascript
 {